Minsukim2827/Lingua-AI/README.md

 my auth is a bit ??? so bare with me triyng to get this deployed live.
+To be added:
+- Stripe
+- Voice to text
+- Voice to Voice

 In the meantime, here are some pictures: